google/libphonenumber/FAQ.md

 We are aware of these issues but fixing them is not trivial.
 In the meantime, we recommend the following workarounds to support affected users.

-*   If you know an Argentina or Mexico number is mobile (e.g. if you're doing signups with device numbers or will send them an SMS verification code), follow these steps:
+*   If you know an Argentina number is mobile (e.g. if you're doing signups with device numbers or will send them an SMS verification code), follow these steps:
     *   For raw input strings:
         *   Parse a raw input string into a `PhoneNumber` and follow the next instructions for `PhoneNumber` objects.
     *   For `PhoneNumber` objects:
         *   Check that the library validates a `PhoneNumber` as mobile, by calling `getNumberType`;
-        *   If not, format it in national format and prepend a `9` for Argentina or a `1` for Mexico;
+        *   If not, format it in national format and prepend a `9`
         *   Parse the modified string and if the library validates it as mobile, accept the resulting `PhoneNumber` as canonical.
 *   Consider prompting for type (mobile or not) in the phone number input UI.

-IMPORTANT: Do not add a leading 1 or 9 for displaying or formatting the numbers.
+IMPORTANT: Do not add a leading 9 for displaying or formatting the numbers.
 Depending on the use case, other tokens may be needed.
 The library will do the right thing if the phone number object is as intended.

+@Mexico,
+Mexico used to have such additional prefixes (1, 02, 045, ...) for dialling
+mobile numbers internatioanlly, fixed-line to mobile nationally..
+As these dialling patterns were deprecated, we have continued to maintain mobile and fixed-line ranges at higher level, returning type as [`FIXED_LINE_OR_MOBILE`](#fixed_line_or_mobile)

+### Why Mexico (MX) numbers in older dialling formats are accepted as valid ones?
+Though library has stopped supporting below older dialling codes in the canonical form and formatting results, we are lenient in parsing the number, i.e removing all older codes.
+- 1 -> in E.164 international diallings
+- 01, 02, 044 and 045 -> for local/national diallings

+This is because we found the older dialling codes supported even after deprecation period, so we decided to support them for longer time.
+However, we will stop this as part of [this issue](https://issuetracker.google.com/issues/205606725).
+More details there.

 ### Why are Bouvet Island (BV), Pitcairn Island (PN), Antarctica (AQ) etc. not supported?